 [root@esxi-01a:~] esxcli network ip interface list … vmk10 Name: vmk10 MAC Address: 00:50:56:ab:cd:ef Enabled: true Portset: DvsPortset-1 Portgroup: N/A Netstack Instance: vxlan VDS Name: ndvSwitch0 VDS UUID: 19 f4 3b 76 1a 2b 4f 88-b2 bd 67 b3 86 11 49 2d VDS Port: 10 VDS Connection: 1543783261 Opaque Network ID: N/A Opaque Network Type: N/A External ID: N/A MTU: 1600 TSO MSS: 65535 RXDispQueue Size: 1 Port ID: 67108870 vmk50 Name: vmk50 MAC Address: 00:50:56:ab:cd:ef Enabled: true Portset: DvsPortset-1 Portgroup: N/A Netstack Instance: hyperbus VDS Name: ndvSwitch0 VDS UUID: 19 f4 3b 76 1a 2b 4f 88-b2 bd 67 b3 86 11 49 2d VDS Port: 0d02d084-213c-491e-9bb5-1ab895e98b5d VDS Connection: 1543783261 Opaque Network ID: N/A Opaque Network Type: N/A External ID: N/A MTU: 1500 TSO MSS: 65535 RXDispQueue Size: 1 Port ID: 67108871

-Remove the NSX VMkernel ports
+Remove the NSX VMkernel ports (could include vmk11)

 [root@esxi-01a:~] esxcli network ip interface remove --interface-name=vmk10 [root@esxi-01a:~] esxcli network ip interface remove --interface-name=vmk50